solis-team/XRepoTest/README.md

 ---

-XRepoTest is a **cross-repository benchmark** for evaluating how well large language models generate unit tests for **real-world functions across five programming languages**.
+XRepoTest is a **repository-level benchmark** for evaluating how well large language models generate unit tests for **real-world functions across five programming languages**.
 It provides an end-to-end pipeline — repository crawling, prompt construction, LLM response generation, and **Docker-based execution** — that compiles, runs, and measures the coverage of every generated test against the *actual* source code.

 Unlike single-language or synthetic benchmarks, XRepoTest evaluates repository-level test generation in the wild, letting you compare models, prompting strategies, and retrieval-augmented contexts under uniform, real execution conditions.